microsoft/calculator/README.md

 ## Contributing
 Want to contribute?
 The team encourages community feedback and contributions.
 Please follow our [contributing guidelines](CONTRIBUTING.md).

-If Calculator is not working properly, please file a report in the [Feedback Hub](https://insider.windows.com/en-us/fb/?contextid=130).
+If the Calculator is not working properly, please file a report in the [Feedback Hub](https://insider.windows.com/en-us/fb/?contextid=130).
 We also welcome [issues submitted on GitHub](https://github.com/Microsoft/calculator/issues).

 ## Roadmap